mouadja02/bitcoin-1h-price/README.md

 ### Step 3: Initial Data Load

-1. Download the historical Bitcoin data from January 1, 2020 to May 13, 2025:
+1. Download the historical Bitcoin data from January 1, 2015 to May 13, 2025:
    - Use the CryptoCompare API with the Historical Hour Data endpoint
    - Or use a provided CSV if available in this repository

-2. Upload this historical data to your GitHub repository as `btc-hourly-price_2020_2025.csv`
+2. Upload this historical data to your GitHub repository as `btc-hourly-price_2015_2025.csv`

 3. Wait for the workflow to run automatically or trigger it manually to start collecting new data

 ## Usage 📊

 ### Accessing Historical Data
-The complete historical dataset from 2020-2025 is available in the `btc-hourly-price_2020_2025.csv` file.
+The complete historical dataset from 2015-2025 is available in the `btc-hourly-price_2015_2025.csv` file.
 This contains all hourly OHLCV data for the entire period.

 ### Accessing Recent Data
-Daily snapshots of the most recent 24 hours are available in files named `btc_last24h_YYYY-MM-DD.csv`.
+Daily snapshots of the most recent 24 hours are available in files named `btc_last_YYYY-MM-DD.csv`.
 Each file contains exactly 24 hours of data.

 ### Querying Snowflake Data
 You can use SQL to query the historical data in Snowflake: